gfiehler/rabbithub/README.md

 	Delay = 400 milliseconds

 	Note:  setting environment variable log_maxtps_delay = true will log this value on each POST.

+#### Subscriber Basic Auth
+Ability to configure basic authentication credentials for RabbitHub to use when it calls the subscriber.
+The value of the parameter is the base64 of user:pass.
+Example:
+	~$ echo -n user:pass | base64
+	~$ dXNlcjpwYXNz
+	POST ../subscribe/q/*queue_name* Payload: "hub.mode=subscribe&hub.callback=http://10.1.1.8:4567/sub1&hub.topic=foo&hub.verify=sync&hub.lease_seconds=86400&hub.basic_auth=dXNlcjpwYXNz"

 ## Proxy server support

 If RabbitHub is being used behind a firewall, it may be necessary to route HTTP(s) requests to callback URLs via a proxy server.
 A proxy server can be specified for RabbitHub by defining `http_client_options` in `rabbitmq.config` as illustrated below, where the same proxy server has been specified for both HTTP and HTTPS, and the proxy server will not be used for requests to `localhost`.